 - B. When a round ends, each player must sign (or initial) the scoresheet and the winner (or one of those tied for first) turns it in.
-If a player signs or initials a scoresheet on which his score is listed incorrectly and there is evidence that there was intent to deceive and the error was not a simple oversight, then do the following. - 1.
-If the error gives the player a lower score, he receives the lower score. - 2.
-If the error gives the player a higher score, he receives 0 for that round.
+If a player signs or initials a scoresheet on which their score is listed incorrectly and there is evidence that there was intent to deceive and the error was not a simple oversight, then do the following. - 1.
+If the error gives the player a lower score, they receive the lower score. - 2.
+If the error gives the player a higher score, they receive 0 for that round.